Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 When persons have assets over the limits, Irrevocable Funeral Trusts (IFTs) are an option.
 IFTs are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
 Medicaid Asset Protection Trusts (MAPTs), which protect assets from being counted, can also be utilized, but must be created well in advance of the need for long-term care.
 This type of trust not only reduces one’s countable assets, but also protects them for family as inheritance.
 This is because they are protected from Medicaid’s Estate Recovery Program.
 There are many other strategies available when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid Planning strategy can result in a denial or delay of Medicaid benefits.
 Professional Medicaid Planners are educated in the planning strategies available in Colorado to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
 Some of the strategies, such as MAPTS, violate Medicaid’s 60-month Look-Back Rule, and therefore, should only be implemented with careful planning.
 However, there are some workarounds, and Medicaid Planners are aware of them.
 For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid Planner.
+Find a Certified Medicaid Planner.

 How to Apply for Colorado’s Elderly, Blind and Disabled Waiver